hugs/node-castro/README.md

 - Simple API.
 Start and stop -- that's all you need to know!

-- Testing friendly.
-Combine with app automation tools like [Appium](http://appium.io/) or [Selenium](http://docs.seleniumhq.org/) to record movies of your tests.
+- Automation friendly.
+Combine with test automation tools like [Appium](http://appium.io/) or [Selenium](http://docs.seleniumhq.org/) to record movies of your tests.
 Screen recordings can be useful for debugging test failures.

 - Open source.
 (MIT License)